-Direct Sales Agents target sales by offering bundled and tailor-made products and services to existing and potential customers.
-As at the date of this Prospectus, the Bank employs 30 Direct Sales Agents in Oman.
+Direct sales agents target sales by offering bundled and tailor-made products and services to existing and potential customers.
+As at the date of this Prospectus, the Bank employs 25 direct sales agents in Oman.

-Internet Banking
+Internet banking

-The Bank was the first in Oman to offer internet banking services in 2000 and it provides online banking services to its corporate and retail customers.
+In 2000, the Bank became the first bank in Oman to offer internet banking services and it provides online banking services to its corporate and retail customers.
 The Bank's retail internet banking service (Net@Bank) and corporate internet banking service (@SAMA) include local and international payment transfers, balance enquiries, account statements and segment-specific services.